joh4nd/amelia-rpy2/README.md

-# Handling missing data with Amelia in python - _can Python find Amelia?_
+# Handling missing data with Amelia in python

 Data carpentry/engineering is decisive in determining the [accuracy and confidence](http://www.science.smith.edu/~nhorton/muchado.pdf) of ML, AI, and statitical models as extracted data contains missing values.
 Unlike human beings, data has a tendency to "go missing".
 Garbage data into models means garbage predictions out of models.
 Missing data values are best handled with _multiple imputation_.
 Helping that since 2001 some kind folks at Harvard have offered the software [Amelia](https://github.com/IQSS/amelia):